thevangelist/tie/README.md

 * [Tobias Frere-Jones' Retina Typeface for Maximum Legibility of The Wall Street Journal](http://www.howdesign.com/design-business/design-news/retina-typeface-frere-jones-type/)
 * [Designing the ultimate Wayfinding Typeface](https://typography.guru/journal/designing-the-ultimate-wayfinding-typeface-r30/)

+## License

+[CC0](LICENSE)

+## Contributing

+Make a PR.

 ## Acknowledgements

 This is a pro-bono hobby project.
 If you have any suggestions or wish to contact me, you can create an issue on the repo.

-## License

-[CC0](LICENSE)

-Capital J letter has no spacing on right

-Semicolon from colon, Colon from period
-Exclam from I, ? from S